rGunti/coppa-ratings/README.md

 ## Purpose
 This repository contains assets for a suggested video rating system that YouTubers and other online content creators may use free of change and without royalties (although sharing is appreciated).
 The system is inspired by the [Pan European Game Information (PEGI)](https://pegi.info) rating system for video games because besides the age rating it also describes why the age rating has been chosen.

+## Assets
+Find the age rating labels under [age-ratings](./age-ratings).
+The content rating labels are located under [content-ratings](./content-ratings).
+If need be, you can use the Photoshop files to modify them as you need.
+You will need to download and install the font "[Blue Highway](https://www.dafont.com/de/blue-highway.font)".

 ## How to apply
 ### Age Rating
 The age rating can be chosen pretty freely.
 However depending on the content, a minimum age rating may be required.
 The age rating is split between the following ratings: